What is C-reactive protein (CRP)?

 The rheumatoid factor, ANA, sed rate, and C-reactive protein tests can also be abnormal in other systemic autoimmune and inflammatory conditions.
 Therefore, abnormalities in these blood tests alone are not sufficient for a firm diagnosis of rheumatoid arthritis.

-Is there a link between C-reactive protein (CRP) and cardiovascular disease risk?
+Is there a link between C-reactive protein and heart attack and stroke risk?

 The elevation of CRP has also been linked to atherosclerosis and heart disease.
 Atherosclerosis, or cholesterol plaquing of the arteries, is known to have an inflammatory component that is thought to cause the rise in CRP levels in the blood.
 Atherosclerosis is also felt to be affected by age and other cardiovascular risk factors including diabetes mellitus, high cholesterol, high blood pressure, and cigarette smoking.